madewithkoji/koji-vcc/README.md

 You can subscribe to an event that will notify you whenever a VCC value changes, so you can update your application while it's running, without requiring a full reload.

+Note: This subscription may prevent HMR or other live reload from triggering.

 ```
 import Koji from '@withkoji/vcc';

+Koji.enableConfigDidChange();

 Koji.configDidChange.subscribe(e => {
   console.log("Previous config": e.previousValue);